elliottmurray/docker_demo/README.md

 docker-compose up
 ```

-But you will need to configure the RedisTemplate in SpringBoot to use the environment variable instead of the default (localhost:6379)
+But you will need to do the following:
+* Configure the RedisTemplate in SpringBoot to use the environment variable REDIS_ENDPOINT instead of the default (localhost:6379)
+* Build the jar in gradle using the task assemble